 In this seminar, we will explore recent work in the emerging and fascinating field of population ethics.
 We will chart new areas for research, as well as for practical policy-making.
 Priority will be given to declared majors in either field, and then by year—senior, then junior, and so on.

 Requisite: At least one course in either Environmental Studies or Philosophy.
 Limited to 15 students.
-Fall semester.
-Professor Moore.2016-17: Offered in Fall 2016
+Spring semester.
+Professor Moore.2017-18: Not offered

 Independent reading course.